tbklang/documentation/docs/language/pointers.md

 One also gets untyped pointers, these are written as `void*`.

+All pointers are 64-bit values - the size of addresses on one's system.

 ## Usage

 Here we shall show you the use cases of pointers in the below example: